 You’ll also have to take into account how much sunlight that roof space gets.
 Roofs that face south are ideal for solar panels because they get the most exposure to the sun.
 West- and east-facing roofs are also options, as adding just a few more panels can make up for any lost production with little added cost.

 Another thing to think about is the pitch of your roof.
 Angles of 30 to 45 degrees are ideal, but not essential to having a productive roof mount.
 According to EnergySage, a solar system pitched at a 5-degree angle only produces 10% less than an angle pitched at the optimal 30-degree angle.
 And if your roof is totally flat, ballast mount systems allow your panels to be tilted up to keep production high.

 You’ll also want to take a look at trees, buildings, and other things that cast shadows on your roof.
 If your building is tucked away in the woods and is blocked by trees most of the day, your solar system may not get enough sunlight to produce a lot of electricity.
 If your building is in the city, tall buildings could potentially cast shadows on your system.
-To find out more on how shading affects your solar panels, watch this video.

 What Condition Is Your Roof In?

 One of the most dreaded repairs of homeowners and businesses alike are new roofs.
 If your roof is at the end of its life, you may have to get a new one before going solar.
 Placing solar panels on an old roof could cause structural issues, and when it comes time to replace your roof, you’ll have to remove and reinstall the solar system.
 The good news, however, is that solar panels can protect your roof from the elements, meaning they may extend its lifespan.